How to prevent car theft

 Double-check your locks

-Double-checking your motor’s locks should be second nature, but many just rely on key fobs.
+Double-checking your motor’s locks should be second nature, but many people just rely on key fobs.

 Thieves can jam the signal from an electric key, meaning it’ll make the sound that it’s locked, but one or more doors will be left open.